Samyak2/amazon-analysis/README.md

  - The data is collected by performing web scraping on Amazon India.
  - Details of 10 products are scraped periodically over the course of a few months.
  - The Web scraper is made using Scrapy python library.
 A PostgreSQL database is used to store and add to the database.
 The scraper and database are deployed to Heroku.
 The database is exported to a `.csv` file.
-The scraper program is at [this repository](https://github.com/Samyak2/amazon-scraper) (private repository)
+The scraper program is at [this repository](https://github.com/Samyak2/amazon-scraper)
  - The dataset consists of 29 columns.
  - As the data is being scraped everyday, it does not have a fixed number of rows.
 As of 10-10-2019 it has `1217 rows`.
  - Some of the columns of the dataset are: